Extensions in Excel

 If you observe at the end of the file name you will see the extension of that file.

 In the above image, extensions are XLSX, XLSM, XLSB, XLS, and XLAM.

 I am sure you know about excel but not about their formats.
 If you have no idea about excel File extensions this is the tailor-made article for you.

 In a general case scenario, you must have seen xlsx file format in excel.
-When you try to save the unsaved excel workbook excel automatically save it as “xlsx” file.
+When you try to save the unsaved excel workbook excel automatically saves it as “xlsx” file.

-Note: When we save the existing file with the different excel file format (extension) some of the existing files features might not be transferred to the new file extension.
+Note: When we save the existing file with the different excel file format (extension) some of the features of the existing file might not be transferred to the new file extension.